matter-labs/zksync-web-era-docs/docs/dev/README.md

 - [zkSync 2.0 Portal](https://portal.zksync.io) - Explore Wallet, Bridge and Faucet features.
 - [Block explorer](../api/tools/block-explorer/) - Search for real-time and historical information about blocks, transactions, addresses, and more on zkSync block explorer.
-- [Javascript SDK](../api/js/) - Get the neccessary javascript toolkits to build dAPPs on zkSync.
+- [Javascript SDK](../api/js/) - Extending the capabilities of Ethers, our Javascript SDK contains specific classes and methods required to build on zkSync 2.0.
-- [Python SDK](../api/python/) - Explore all the python methods and functions required to build on zkSync.
+- [Python SDK](../api/python/) - Explore all the Python methods and functions required to build on zkSync 2.0.
-- [Go SDK](../api/go/) - Learn all that's reauired to build sophisticated dAPPs with our GO sdk.
+- [Go SDK](../api/go/) - Explore all the GO methods and functions required to build on zkSync 2.0.
-- [Java SDK](../api/java/) - Learn how our Java SDK can help you build great web3 applications.
+- [Java SDK](../api/java/) - Explore all the Java methods and functions required to build on zkSync 2.0.
 - [Hardhat Plugins](../api/hardhat/) - Use our Hardhat zkSync plugins to compile, test, deploy, and verify your Solidity or Vyper based applications.
-- [zkSync CLI](../api/tools/zksync-cli/) - Simplifies the development process and allows you to interact with zkSync 2.0 from your terminal.
+- [zkSync CLI](../api/tools/zksync-cli/) - Simplify your development process and interact with zkSync 2.0 from your terminal with zkSync CLI.

 ### Examples and tutorials